turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 	int perlin_seed = 1234,
 	int perlin_octaves = 8,
 	float perlin_persistence = 0.5) -- creates a gradient texture from parameters
 - Save(string filename) -- saves texture into a file.
-Provide the extension in the filename, it should be one of the following: .JPG, .PNG, .TGA, .BMP, .DDS, .KTX2, .BASISGradient
+Provide the extension in the filename, it should be one of the following: .JPG, .PNG, .TGA, .BMP, .DDS, .KTX2, .BASIS

 ```lua
 GradientType = {